3kh0/Oxide/README.md

 pnpm start
 ```

-Yes it is that simple
+Yes, it is that simple.